KasrAskari/learn-OpenCV/README.md

-# Image processing and Computer vision with OpenCV
+# Image processing and Vision with OpenCV